 MA by Research

 The MA by Research in Philosophy offers students the opportunity to conduct independent research with the support of a supervisor, culminating in a 40,000 word dissertation.

 Note: the latest information about course tuition fees, and about how you can pay, can be found on the college’s research-degree tuition fees page.

-For further information, please contact Prof. Nathan Widder.
-The deadline for TECHNE applications for 2017/18 is midnight on 29 January 2017.
-However, the Department maintains an earlier deadline for submission on Monday 16 January 2017.
+For further information, please contact Dr John Sellars.
+The deadline for TECHNE applications for 2018/19 is Monday 14 January 2018.
 Please consult the application guidelines for more information.